Reaching Home: Missoula’s 10- Year Plan To End Homelessness

 In 2011, the City of Missoula and Missoula County combined resources to develop Reaching Home: Missoula’s 10 Year Plan to End Homelessness.
 The shared belief that housing is the only solution to homelessness remains the driving force behind the effort.

-To learn more please email Theresa Williams, Reaching Home Coordinator.
-You can also learn more about our Homeless Initiatives by listening to a recent podcast interview Theresa gave to Eric Halverson with Insight on Impact.
+To learn more please email Emily Armstrong, Reaching Home Program Manager.
+You can also learn more about our Homeless Initiatives by listening to a podcast interview Theresa gave to Eric Halverson with Insight on Impact.
 You can also find more information about the Montana Continuum of Care Point in Time Data here.